Expert medical and surgical care in Thailand

 A resectoscope with an electrified wire loop resects the tumour under direct vision through the urethra.
 Systematic deep biopsies confirm whether muscle invasion is present.
 Blue-light cystoscopy using hexaminolevulinate improves detection of flat lesions.
 The technique is both diagnostic and therapeutic.

-• Direct tumour resection through the urethra — no skin incision
+• Direct tumour resection through the urethra, with no skin incision

 • Deep muscle biopsies essential for accurate staging